SinisterSpatula/RetroflagGpiGuides/SR-Base-Image.md

    1. highlight and select "Create New Custom collecion From Theme"
    1. highlight and select "system of choice"
    1. to add games, highlight "game of choice" and press "Y"

+ > Can I make the video snaps silent?
+ * Yes, in your emulation station settings there is an option to turn off audio for videos.

 # Download:
 [Click HERE to download the base image](https://drive.google.com/drive/folders/1RhvzNFKofJvrKzaiEXZqsB5kJ1cykDVb)